 Your baby's doctor may suggest several different approaches to caring for your baby, including:

-Medication.
-Your baby's doctor may give your baby a medication called prostaglandin by IV to prevent the ductus arteriosus from closing before the doctor performs a procedure.
+Your baby's doctor may give your baby a medication called prostaglandin intravenously to prevent the ductus arteriosus from closing before the doctor performs a procedure.

-Procedures.
-Your baby most likely will require one or more procedures to restore heart function and blood flow.
+Your baby most likely will require one or more procedures to improve heart function and blood flow.
 Some procedures are done in the first days to weeks of your baby's life, and others are done later.

 Procedures in the first days to weeks of life